Good Tuesday afternoon, everyone! Hope your day is going well.

-Here are a few stories for you to check out on this toasty Tuesday afternoon:
+Here are some stories of interest for you to keep you informed or entertained this afternoon: